 Cover crops are plants that are grown not for the food they produce, but for other beneficial work they do.
 Also know as “living mulches” or “green manure”, a cover crop is an essential part of sustainable agriculture.
 Cover crops help bridge the gap between removing matter from the field in the form of the harvest, and returning or conserving matter in the field by returning biomass, nutrients, and offering protection for existing topsoils.
 Continue reading “Cover Crops For The Home Garden” »

 I’m learning a painful lesson right now about edible landscaping.
 This picture is of a patch of dead leaves that has been steadily growing on my Chinese pistache.
 Underneath this tree are several tomato vines, pumpkins, basil, lettuce, and melons.

 When considering edible landscaping options, a backyard orchard may make a lot of sense.
 However, it is important to consider that while fruit trees can be lovely and highly productive, they are not without maintenance.
 If you are considering fruit trees as a part of your edible landscaping designs, here are some backyard orchard tips on caring for your fruit trees.

 The purpose of this article is to share our personal experience installing solar panels on our home.
 Our hope is by sharing the details as our project progresses we can encourage folks to ask questions and learn more about solar energy.

 Before the Information Age, you had to predict the weather the old fashioned way, like with your eyes and stuff.
 This handy chart can help you tell if you’ll need that umbrella or if you have the thumbs up for that flip-flop and speedo combo after all.
 Continue reading “Forecasting Weather Stone Age Style” »

 We started on July 3, 2012, looking like this.
 After conditioning the bale, we planted eight squash starters into our bale.
 How have things been going?
 So far, so good.
-This is how the bale looks as of today.
-The plants look happy and are growing well, […]

 In our last episode, we set out to rediscover how to dehydrate food using the oldest Stone Age method – piercing it with a stick and leaving it in the sun and wind to dry.
 To test, we used sliced tomatoes and apples and whole peaches, all skewered on willow branches and set out on a rack.
 It was put up and out of reach of marauding creatures (like Roxy, the ever-hungry and curious family dog).
 Today we check in to see how things went, what we learned, and what we are going to change for the next round.
 Continue reading “Preserving and Dehydrating Food, Stone Age Style Part 2” »